 The Board of Directors assesses its operations and working procedures on a regular basis by carrying out a self-assessment once a year.

 Information regarding Innofactor Plc's operations is supplied to the Board of Directors in a timely manner and in a form and quality which enables the Board to discharge its duties.
-To ensure that the Board of Directors has appropriate financial information, the minutes of Executive Board meetings, including a financial report in accordance with the company's instructions, are delivered to the Board.
+To ensure that the Board of Directors has appropriate financial information, the Board has access to the minutes of Executive Board meetings, including a financial report in accordance with the company's instructions.

 In matters of importance to Innofactor Plc, if necessary, individual Board members have the right to seek information and advice from independent sources with the cost of such enquiries being met by the company.

-The fees and other benefits of the Board of Directors are presented in the Statement on Salaries and Fees for the Financial Period.
+The fees and other benefits of the Board of Directors are presented in the Remuneration Statement for the Financial Period.

 Sami Ensio, born in 1971, M.Sc.
 (Tech.)

 Mr. Ensio has been Innofactor Plc's CEO since December 27, 2010, and before that, he was the founder and CEO of Innofactor Ltd starting from January 1, 2000.
 He has been a member of Innofactor Plc's Board of Directors since 2010, and before that, he was a member of the Innofactor Ltd's Board of Directors starting from 2000.
-Mr. Ensio has been a member of the Microsoft Corporation's Partner Advisory Council since 2014.
-He holds several positions of trust in the Federation of Finnish Technology Industries and the Confederation of Finnish Industries since 2013.
-For example, he is a Board member in the Federation of Finnish Technology Industries.
+Mr. Ensio holds several positions of trust in the Federation of Finnish Technology Industries and the Confederation of Finnish Industries.
+For example, he is a Member of the Board in the Federation of Finnish Technology Industries and Vice Chairman of the Confederation of Finnish Industries' Executive Committee, Delegation of Entrepreneurs.
 Mr. Ensio has an extensive understanding of IT business in the Nordic Countries and of the Microsoft ecosystem.
 LinkedIn

 Risto Linturi, born in 1957, M.Sc.
 (Tech.)

-Member of the Board of Directors as of April 4, 2018.
-Mr. Linturi is currently the Chairman of the Board of Sovelto Oyj, which is partly owned by his family business, and a private consultant.
-In 2004–2014, Mr. Linturi was the programme director of Aalto University's Radical innovations program.
+Mr. Linturi has been a member of the Innofactor Plc's Board of Directors as of 2018 and acted in Innofactor Ltd's Board of Directors in 2000–2010.
+He currently works as an independent consultant through his family business, R. Linturi Plc.
+In 2004–2014, Mr. Linturi was the program director of Aalto University's Radical innovations program.
 Previously, he has been, for example, the technology director of Helsingin Puhelin (current Elisa Oyj) and President of the IT training company operating under his name (current Tieturi Oy).
-Mr. Linturi has held several Board memberships.
-He was in Innofactor Ltd's Board of Directors in 2000–2010.
-Risto's area of specialization is understanding the economic and societal effects of new and upcoming technologies.
-He is one of Finland's most prominent futurists and has drawn up reports, for example, for the parliament.
+Mr. Linturi has also held several other Board memberships.
+Mr. Linturi's area of specialization is understanding the economic and societal effects of new and upcoming technologies.
+He is one of Finland's most prominent futurists and has drawn up reports, for example, for the Finnish Parliament.
+Mr. Linturi is independent of the company and its main shareholders.
 LinkedIn

 Innofactor Plc does not currently have an incentive programme under which members of the Board of Directors are rewarded by the allocation of company shares.

-Sami Ensio, Board Member, Innofactor Plc, is not independent of the company as he is the CEO and, together with his under-age children, is the largest individual stakeholder (21.32% ownership).
+Sami Ensio, Board Member, Innofactor Plc, is not independent of the company as he is the CEO and a significant shareholder of the company (15.30% ownership).

 Risto Linturi, Board Member, Innofactor Plc, is independent of the company and its main shareholders.